-At times, we often find it to deal with the unsatisfactory results even after giving our best shot.
-You have prepared for the exam for so long and if you were not able to qualify the exam in this attempt, feeling depressed or distraught for a while is obvious.
+At times, we often find it to deal with unsatisfactory results even after giving our best shot.
+You have prepared for the exam for so long and if you were not able to qualify for the exam in this attempt, feeling depressed or distraught for a while is obvious.
 However, you must learn to get over it and start once again.
 You may join the coaching classes for better support as well as professional assistance with the recent exam development.

 Read More: NEET or NO NEET?
 Still a Question

 These days another alternative is emerging among the young generation of upcoming doctors.
 A considerable number of students are boarding their flights to study MBBS in Caribbean Island.
-Countries like Guyana and Barbados provide a pre-medical program, where the students can take admission without NEET, get accustomed to the university life for a year in India, at the same time preparing for the upcoming NEET exam.
-Once qualifying the exam, the students can join the university for their further studies.
+Countries like Guyana and Barbados provide a pre-medical program, where the students can take admission without NEET, get accustomed to university life for a year in India, at the same time prepare for the upcoming NEET exam.
+Once qualifying for the exam, the students can join the university for their further studies.
 Unlike most of the universities abroad offering 6 years of MBBS course, MBBS in Caribbean can be completed in 5 years.

-All in all, studying MBBS in the top universities of Caribbean, saves you from wasting a year for the NEET prep and then starting from the first year after clearing it as well a year in the overall course duration.
-No matter how great this sounds, MBBS in the Caribbean is specifically popular for its US based curriculum and preparing for USMLE (US Residency Exam), therefore promising great scope to all those who wish to pursue their career in the USA.
+All in all, studying MBBS in the top universities of Caribbean, saves you from wasting a year for the NEET prep and then starting from the first year after clearing it as well as a year in the overall course duration.
+No matter how great this sounds, MBBS in the Caribbean is specifically popular for its US-based curriculum and preparing for USMLE (US Residency Exam), therefore promising great scope to all those who wish to pursue their career in the USA.

 Case 4: If No Way In Then It’s The Way Out.